Diana Aitchison Fund

 Location of project: Preferred: United Kingdom Other eligible locations: Anywhere in the world

-Location of residency: Preferred: United Kingdom Other eligible locations: Anywhere in the worldView website Save Need help writing this grant?
+Location of residency: Preferred: United Kingdom Other eligible locations: Anywhere in the worldView website Save

 The Scottish Rock Garden Club ( SRGC) was founded in Edinburgh in 1933 by a small group of enthusiasts who were interested in promoting the cultivation of alpine and rock garden plants.
 Originally formed to host meetings and shows, through the years the SRGC added a journal and conferences along with the international seed exchange.